SluGger-b0t/SluGger-b0t/README.md

 - 🔭 I’m currently working on frontend development projects
 - 🌱 I’m currently learning backend programming
-- 🤔 I’m looking for help with backend <br>
+- 🤔 I’m looking for help with backend and more frontend projects <br>

 ## 🌐 Socials: